RainingComputers/ShnooTalk/docs/LanguageGuide.md

 This detection can happen on `return` or on `=` assignment if the type on the left hand side is known.

+🦄 There is a limitation with generics in that you can have generic code and non generic code in the same file.
+You also can't have two generics that require different number of parameters in the same file.

 ## WebAssembly support

 ShnooTalk has support for compiling to WASM modules that can be run in a web browser or in Node.js, but there is a limitation, you can't use the standard library, which means no `List`, `String` etc.